-Nicola Henry is Associate Professor and Australian Research Council (ARC) Future Fellow in the Social and Global Studies Centre at RMIT University.
+Nicola Henry is Professor and Australian Research Council (ARC) Future Fellow in the Social and Global Studies Centre at RMIT University.
 Her research investigates the prevalence, nature and impacts of gendered violence, including the legal and non-legal response to these harms in Australian and international contexts.
 Her current research is focused on ‘technology-facilitated sexual violence’ – the use of digital technologies in the perpetration of sexual and domestic violence and sexual harassment.

 Nicola led an Australian Research Council (ARC) Discovery project on image-based sexual abuse in Australia, New Zealand, and the UK.
 She is currently working on an ARC Future Fellowship, examining the efficacy of digital platforms for addressing image-based sexual abuse.
 She has published widely in the sexual violence field.